When you buy something through one of the links on our site, we may earn an affiliate commission.

 The Attache covers the most uses most effectively.
 Testers almost unanimously praised its craftsmanship, usability, and light weight, especially for belay or anchor use.
 The design is clean, versatile, and useful.

 Of course, which locking ‘biner is best for you ultimately depends on your needs and usage.

 Locking carabiners are essential whenever you need to make absolutely sure that the ‘biner does not fail or come undone.
 When belaying, anchoring, or rigging crucial systems, lockers are mandatory.
 At other times, they can add some useful peace of mind.

 Carabiners come in a variety of shapes and sizes, and lockers are now available with a host of outlandish locking mechanisms.
 To find out which are best and why, take a look below.

-If locking carabiners aren’t what you’re looking for, check out our guide to the best non-locking carabiners.
+Note: If you’re looking for non-locking ‘biners, check out our guide to the best non-locking carabiners.

 Table of Contents